safe-network-explained/safe-network-explained.github.io/_posts/2016-05-10-safe-network-implementation-explained-in-plain-language.markdown

 Once the data passes from the client to routing, it must be verified and stored.

+The client finds an 'authority' from the network to be the entry point for the storage process.
+This authority is where the client must send the data to store it on the safe network.
+The authority is [known as a ClientManager](https://github.com/maidsafe/safe_core/blob/bc9994b5fb95fff610ce0de3afac6b63bdcace02/src/core/client/mod.rs#L337).
+The way [the ClientManager is chosen](https://github.com/maidsafe/safe_core/blob/bc9994b5fb95fff610ce0de3afac6b63bdcace02/src/core/client/mod.rs#L197) depends on the session for the client.

+The data finally reaches the network via the method [send_put_request](https://github.com/maidsafe/routing/blob/72bc19b318f2f60bb07a1a20db8bf50932a29a37/src/client.rs#L124) of the routing object.
+This calls the generic [send_action](https://github.com/maidsafe/routing/blob/72bc19b318f2f60bb07a1a20db8bf50932a29a37/src/client.rs#L129) with the message to put data on the network.

+The send_action functionality is executed by an [action_sender](https://github.com/maidsafe/routing/blob/72bc19b318f2f60bb07a1a20db8bf50932a29a37/src/client.rs#L157) object, in this case a [routing core object](https://github.com/maidsafe/routing/blob/72bc19b318f2f60bb07a1a20db8bf50932a29a37/src/client.rs#L73).
+When a routing core object [receives a put message](https://github.com/maidsafe/routing/blob/72bc19b318f2f60bb07a1a20db8bf50932a29a37/src/core.rs#L1121) from the CientManager, [it simply relays that event](https://github.com/maidsafe/routing/blob/72bc19b318f2f60bb07a1a20db8bf50932a29a37/src/core.rs#L1126) using the [send](https://github.com/maidsafe/routing/blob/72bc19b318f2f60bb07a1a20db8bf50932a29a37/src/core.rs#L2393) method.
+The destination for the next hop on the network away from the ClientManager is determined by calling [to_destination](https://github.com/maidsafe/routing/blob/72bc19b318f2f60bb07a1a20db8bf50932a29a37/src/core.rs#L2421) for the message.
+Since this is a ClientManager node, the result of calling to_destination is the [group](https://github.com/maidsafe/routing/blob/5747c084533a40e8dbbb9264237a02a10d132e4a/src/authority.rs#L83) for this node.

 [Back to Table of contents](#data-transition-to-network_toc)

 ### How is data fetched from the network? {#data-fetched-from-network}